 - Adrian Țofei shot the movie in chronological order over a 20 days period, during which he lived in character for most of the time.

-- The film starts with the onscreen text “This film has been edited from the 25 hours of footage found by police at the ‘Be My Cat’ crime scene in Rădăuți, Romania on May 20, 2014“.
+- The film starts with the onscreen text “This film has been edited from the 25 hours of footage found at the ‘Be My Cat’ crime scene in Rădăuți, Romania, on May 20, 2014“.
 Adrian Țofei actually shot 25 hours of footage and finished shooting on May 20, 2014.

-- Most of the scenes in the movie are first takes.
-Adrian Țofei did multiple takes in the beginning, but then he realized that the first ones are always the most natural ones and decided to include only first takes in the final cut.
+- Almost all of the scenes in the movie are first takes.
+Adrian Țofei did multiple takes in the beginning, but then he realized that the first ones are always the most natural and authentic ones and decided to include only first takes in the final cut.

 - The laptop that Adrian Țofei holds in the scene with Florentina Hariton is the same one that he later used to edit the movie.

 - Director Adrian Țofei asked the actresses months in advance before shooting to see The Blair Witch Project and read his Found Footage Manifesto in order to understand the found footage concept.

 - Although it’s a Romanian movie, the spoken language is English because the main character deliberately uses English and demands from the other characters to use English in order to achieve his goal towards Anne Hathaway, who doesn’t speak Romanian.